-General government expenses increased approximately \$107,000 (8%) resulting from an increase in personnel expenses.
-Property management expenses were the same as the prior year, and economic development expenses had a small decrease of approximately \$39,000 (0.3%).
-The CRA's economic development expenses include interest of approximately \$276,000 on long-term debt incurred to finance various redevelopment projects located predominantly in the West Atlantic Avenue and downtown corridor.
+General government expenses increased approximately \$86,000 (6%) resulting from an increase in personnel expenses.
+Property management expenses were the same as the prior year, and economic development expenses decreased approximately \$448,000 (4%).
+The CRA's economic development expenses include interest of approximately \$216,000 on long-term debt incurred to finance various redevelopment projects located predominantly in the West Atlantic Avenue and downtown corridor.